-Dallas' Best Bakeries — 10 Sweet Picks From Highland Park to Oak Cliff | PaperCity Magazine
+Dallas' Best Bakeries — 13 Sweet Picks From Highland Park to Oak Cliff

 Family-run and located at Inwood Village, Empire Baking Company has been known for its breads since 1992.
 Meaders and Robert Ozarow started the company after realizing their passion for food while working in furniture sales and investment banking.
 At the time, there were few places to purchase fresh bread so the couple decided to bring artisan bread to Dallas.

 Their retail store sells everything from European-style breads and pastries to gourmet sandwiches and a selection of small-batch jams.
-Breads range from Calamata Olive and Pumpernickel to Cranberry Cinnamon Walnut and Jalapeno Cheese.
-And for lunch, Empire has sandwiches like chicken salad, pastrami pimento cheese and smoked turkey.
+Breads range from olive and pumpernickel to cranberry cinnamon walnut and jalapeño cheese.
+And for lunch, Empire has sandwiches like chicken salad, pastrami pimento cheese, and smoked turkey.

 San Martin Bakery & Restaurant